holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 Upon adopting this Constitution, the Ratifiers must establish an initial Circle to express the overall Purpose of the Organization.
 This **_“Anchor Circle”_** becomes the broadest Circle in the Organization, and automatically controls all Domains that the Organization itself controls.
 The Anchor Circle has no Super-Circle, and does not elect a Rep Link.

+The Ratifiers may further define an initial structure and other Governance within the Anchor Circle for the Organization to start with upon adopting this Constitution.

 #### 4.2.1 Circle Leads for the Anchor Circle

 The Ratifiers may either appoint one or more Circle Leads for the Anchor Circle, or leave the Anchor Circle without any Circle Leads.